charlesHetterich/election-watch/README.md

 <br><br>

 # Apps
-Applications are expected to be defined in `src/apps/<app-name>/index.ts` with the following for variables defined:
+Applications are expected to be defined in `src/apps/<app-name>/index.ts` with the following four variables defined:

 ```ts
 export const watching = "event.Something.ImWatching";